aainur/aainur/README.md

 # ✨ About Me

 I'm an electrical engineer turned software developer and aspiring startup founder.
 With a background in hardware and software projects, I have experience in developing internal automation systems using Python and microservices, radio network optimization, and hardware design.
 Passionate about **AI, hardware, and innovative problem-solving**.
-I'm currently working on my startup while engaging in hackathons.

 ```yaml
 name: Ainur